nickleus73/AngNode/README.md

 You need install virtualbox and vagrant.

-TODO : write more...
+This project, is tested on the version 4.3.10 of virtualbox and the version 1.6.3 of vagrant.

 ##Installation##

 Clone the project in your work directory.
-Then launch the command line :
+Then you have just to launch the next command line:

 `vagrant up`

-So when the command `vagrant up` is finished, you can you to connect to vagrant with this command :
+So when the command `vagrant up` is finished, you can you to connect to vagrant with this command:

 `vagrant ssh`

-Then run this command to access to your project directory :
+To access to your project directory, run this command:

 `cd /var/www/html`